 Self-Study vs Teachers and Classes – Music theory can be difficult to study on your own so I highly recommend finding a theory teacher or taking a theory-musicianship class.
 Taking a class or private lessons will help you understand music itself without the distraction of guitar technique.
 That said, it’s great to have some books around to answer your questions, work through, or just reference.

-Some basics with a helpful answer key – For a music theory primer for my online students I often recommend the Berklee Theory Book 1 and Berklee Theory Book 2 or the Music Theory: A Practical Guide are all fine and have an answer key at the end and audio samples to download for listening and musicianship.
+Some basics with an answer key – For a music theory primer for my online students I often recommend the Berklee Theory Book 1 and Berklee Theory Book 2 or the Music Theory: A Practical Guide are all fine and have an answer key at the end and audio samples to download for listening and musicianship.
 The books are halfway between classical, pop, and jazz studies.
 The only downside is that they don’t get into roman numeral analysis and classical theory terminology but use pop chords instead (which is still good to know).
 So I consider these intro book series pretty basic but they do get students started.
 It really depends on the long-term goals of the student.
 That said, it won’t hurt and you can always study a more advanced book later as this will give you a foundation to start from.
-Good for most students.

-Comprehensive and Proper Knowledge – For the serious student who wants to do things right, I’d recommend The Complete Musician – An Integrated Approach to Theory, Analysis, and Listening.
+Comprehensive and Proper Knowledge – For the serious long-term student with some experience I’d recommend The Complete Musician – An Integrated Approach to Theory, Analysis, and Listening.
 This should not be your first music theory book though as it’s huge and comprehensive.
 This is great book to own and will serve the serious musician well.
-It’s kind of unrealistic as a self-study book since there is no answer key but it’s still a great textbook for reference from the beginner to university level student.
+It’s unrealistic as a self-study book since there is no answer key but it’s still a great textbook for reference from the beginner to university level student.
 Steven G. Laitz is chair of the Music Theory and Analysis department at The Juilliard School and Professor of Music Theory at the Eastman School of Music.
-They also have workbooks you can check out Workbook 1 (Writing and Analysis) and Workbook 2 (Skills and Musicianship)
+They also have workbooks you can check out Workbook 1 (Writing and Analysis) and Workbook 2 (Skills and Musicianship).

 Guitar Specific Theory/Fingerboard Knowledge Books